Development of a Compton Imager Setup: Experimental setup

 \subsection{Detectors}

-Our setup is based on 5~mm thick CZT detectors (Figure~\ref{fig:det_image}) manufactured by GE Medical (formerly Orbotech Medical Solutions).
+Our setup is based on 5~mm thick CZT detectors (Figure~\ref{fig:det_image}) manufactured by GE Healthcare\footnote{\url{https://www.gehealthcare.com/products/molecular-imaging/nuclear-medicine/nm-ct-870-czt}.} (formerly Orbotech Medical Solutions).
 The detectors consist of a 16$\times$16 grid of square pixels with a total size of 39~mm on a side.
-The average detector composition is Cd$_{0.9}$Zn$_{0.1}$Te$_{1.0}$.
-They operate in a nominal energy range of 20---200~keV, with an energy resolution of 10--12\% at 60~keV.
-The typical band gap for room temperature for this composition is 1.57~eV \cite{s24030725}, and as per the vendor data sheet, the average electron-hole pair creation energy for these detectors is 4.43~eV.
+They operate in a nominal energy range of 20--200~keV, with an energy resolution of 10--12\% at 60~keV \citep{2011ExA....29...27K,Bhalerao2017}.
+The average detector composition is Cd$_{0.9}$Zn$_{0.1}$Te$_{1.0}$, giving a band gap of 1.57~eV \citep{s24030725}, and an average electron-hole pair creation energy of 4.43~eV\footnote{More details are available at \url{https://astrosat.iucaa.in/czti/sites/default/files/documents/cztdocs/CZT-GEOMETRIC_DETAILS.pdf}.}.